redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 ### Possible Issues to this Point

-1. Losing and restoring quorum can hit tricky.
-If there's anything wrong with your DNS, you might get an error like the following.
+1. Restoring quorum can be hit or miss.
+If there's anything wrong, say with DNS, you might get an error like the following.
+If that happens, you can restore a cluster by resetting it or open a Support ticket for help recovering it.

 ![](img/426-fail-2-nodes-cluster-not-returning.png)

 ## Restoring the nodes and cluster - brute force

-If you need to restart your cluster for any reason, here's how to do it the brute force way.
+If you need to reset the lab cluster for any reason, here's how to do it by brute force.

-Here you delete nodes and restart default ones with no configuration.

 1. Return to ***vnc terminal*** and run